-Welding with gas results in very little spatter, and no slag, for easy cleanup.
-But if spatter becomes a problem, here are some tips to reduce MIG spatter.
-With more time spent welding, a beginner’s skills will improve more quickly.
+MIG welding results in very little spatter, and no slag, for easy cleanup.
+But if spatter becomes a problem, there are tricks to reduce MIG spatter.
+With a bit of focused practice, a beginner’s skills will improve more quickly.

-Burn back timers, 2T/4T switches, and memory presets, are only a few of the handy options making the best welders for beginners easy to learn, productive and enjoyable to use.
+Automatic gas and wire feed, pre and post-flow burn back timers, 2T/4T switches, and memory presets are only a few of the features making MIG welders easy to learn, productive, and enjoyable for a beginner.

 - Stainless steel

-12. Effective on a wide range of metal thicknesses
+12. Effective on a range of metal thicknesses

 13. Weld indoors or out

-Get your best welds while indoors, using gas, or even outdoors in a light breeze.
-Use a screen to prevent the shielding gas from blowing away, leaving your weld unprotected.
+Get your best welds while indoors using gas, or even outdoors in a light breeze.
+Use a screen to prevent the shielding gas from blowing away and leaving your weld unprotected.

-If conditions are too windy for gas welding, or you’d just prefer to leave the bottle in the shop, a quick switch to flux-cored wire gives you a very mobile outdoor welding setup.
+If conditions are too windy for MIG welding, or you’d just prefer to leave the bottle in the shop, a quick switch from MIG wire to flux core wire gives you a very mobile outdoor rig.

 14. Easy transport to work sites

-Many of the best MIG welders weigh under 40 pounds, with some even less than 30 pounds.
-Lightweight and compact, these are easy to move to a work area or lift to a storage shelf.
+With many under 40 pounds and some even less than 30 pounds, a small MIG welder is easy to carry to work areas or lift to a storage shelf.

 15. Slightly dirty materials are not a problem

-While MIG welding with gas requires very clean materials, a switch to flux-core wire lets you make strong welds on metals with light rust, paint or grease.
-Just what you’re likely to find on outdoor equipment and fences.
+While MIG welding with gas requires spotless materials, a switch to flux core welding lets you make strong welds on metals with light rust, paint, or grease.
+Just what you’re likely to find on outdoor equipment, fences, and black iron pipe.